Neural-Control-Engineering/AlphaModulation_SelectiveDetection/README.md

 This repository contains code for running experiments and analyzing data presented in *link to biorxv*.
-While there are some general tools here that could be used with neural and behavioral data, code as a whole is intended for use in conjunction with [n-CORTEx](https://github.com/Neural-Control-Engineering/n-CORTex) - a MATLAB application desigend to collect, store, and segment neurophysiological and behavioral data.
+While there are some general tools here that could be used with neural and behavioral data, code as a whole is intended for use in conjunction with [n-CORTEx](https://github.com/Neural-Control-Engineering/n-CORTex) - a MATLAB application designed to collect, store, and segment neurophysiological and behavioral data.

 # Data collection
 Make sure you have installed [n-CORTEx](https://github.com/Neural-Control-Engineering/n-CORTex).